Available 24/7 | Call Now

 In these situations, a competent criminal defense lawyer can persuade a court to issue a reasonable bond.
 In deciding whether to issue a bond the Court will take into consideration if you are employed and can remain so, your ties to the community, your risk of fleeing the jurisdiction, whether your original charge was a violent crime, the type of new law violation, if applicable, and if the alleged violation is minor.

 In any case, retain a criminal defense attorney if you have been arrested on a probation violation.
-Having a skilled criminal defense attorney can make a big difference to the outcome of your case.
+Having a skilled probation violation defense attorney can make a big difference to the outcome of your case.

 Related Posts